QuickBase Integration – Overview

 - Edit existing or add new record IF user inputs at least one value.

 Here’s an example of a QuickBase table using the API option.
-The most important differentiators include:
+The most important differences include:

 - auto-insertion into key fields (no uploading)

 - scan data from multiple codeREADr Services can be inserted in a single table and optionally in a single row.

 In the example below, the Pack, Pick-up, and Delivery tasks were completed by different field workers each scanning the same Tracking ID.
 The scans records for each are shown in this table in a single row based on the Tracking ID.
 This enables easier use of formulas for reporting purposes.
 See the 2-minute video here.

 Without using codeREADr or QuickBase APIs you can create codeREADr Services directly on the codeREADr.com web site.